bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/from.md

 The `length` property of the `from()` method is `1`.

 In ES2015, the class syntax allows sub-classing of both built-in and user-defined classes.
-As a result, static methods such as `Array.from()` are “inherited” by subclasses of `Array`, and create new instances *of the subclass*, not `Array`.
+As a result, static methods such as `Array.from()` are "inherited” by subclasses of `Array`, and create new instances *of the subclass*, not `Array`.

 Examples
 --------